-- Snacks – homemade bone broth, coconut yogurt, chopped apples or vegetables with tigernut butter
+- Snacks – homemade bone broth, gelatin gummies, coconut yogurt, apples or carrot sticks with tigernut butter

 I usually reserve treats for once or twice a week (or special occasions) and they include things like carob chocolate, cassava flour tortillas, AIP morning glory muffins and tigernut cookies.
 I also do my best to hide organ meats in my burger patties every week, which usually consists of chicken liver.
 I flavour everything with a variety of dried or fresh herbs, ginger, himalayan salt, olive oil, avocado oil, vinegars and AIP compliant spices.
 I do batch cooking once a week to help me stay on track and save time in the kitchen.